carrascomj/mmodes/README.rst

-mmodes (Metabolic Models based Ordinary Differential Equations Simulation)
+MMODES
 #########################
-The package provides an straight-forward framework to run dynamic simulations of metabolic models consortia using cobrapy and scipy.
+MMODES (Metabolic Models based Ordinary Differential Equations Simulation) provides an straight-forward framework to run dynamic simulations of metabolic models consortia using cobrapy and scipy.
+The general schema of the script was taken from https://github.com/libretro/daphne/tree/master/daphne , though it was simplied and rebuilt for a general case.
+It also provides I/O utilities to generate COMETS-like inputs and outputs and manage lenguage of models extracellular metabolites.

 Installation
 -------------